OpenTSDB/opentsdb.net/README.md

 are found in `docs/source`.
 Please only edit the `.rst` files.
 Install Sphinx using your favorite Python package manager, then from the `docs` directory run `make html`.
-Verify your updates appeared properly in the generated HTML output, commit your changes and send us a PR.
+Verify your updates appeared properly in the generated HTML output using `python -m SimpleHTTPServer`, commit your changes and send us a PR.

 **Note:** Changes made directly to the HTML pages but not the `.rst` files may disappear the next time code is updated.